Google AI Overview: What do the AI overviews mean for SEO & SEA in the B2B sector?

 Frederik Dohm

-Founder & Managing Director of Leadeffect As an expert in complex B2B IT solutions and purchasing processes, I share interesting marketing insights & LeadGen strategies for your business via the Leadeffect blog.
+Founder & Managing Director of Leadeffect As an expert for complex B2B IT solutions and purchasing processes, I share interesting marketing insights & lead generation strategies for your business via the Leadeffect blog.

 Contents

-You search for something on Google and get the most important information directly at a glance without even having to click on a link - that's nothing new at first.
-Google has always been committed to providing users with the best and most convenient search results.
-And Featured Snippets and additional questions have been an integral part of the Search Engine Result Page (SERP) for years.
+You search for something on Google and get the most important information at a glance, without even having to click on a link – that's nothing new at first.
+Google has always made it its mission to provide users with the best and most convenient search results.
+And Featured Snippets and People Also Ask have been an integral part of the search engine result page (SERP) for years.

-What is new, however, is that instead of citing websites directly, Generative AI compiles consolidated answers from various sources in AI overviews.
-This Google AI Overview, which has also been rolled out in Germany and the DACH region since March 2025, represents a paradigm shift in search behavior that has a noticeable impact on how companies generate visibility, clicks and leads.
+However, what is new is that instead of directly citing websites, Generative AI compiles consolidated answers from various sources for you in AI overviews.
+This Google AI Overview, which has also been rolled out in Germany and the DACH region since March 2025, represents a paradigm shift in search behavior that has a noticeable impact on how companies generate visibility, clicks, and leads.

 “Google will do the Googling for you”

-The important thing is: neither SEO nor SEA are "dead", nor are AI Overviews on Google "stealing" all the clicks from your website.
-That's why, in this article, we want to take a realistic look at Google AI Overviews and their impact and show you which strategies really count now and make your business future-proof for AI search.
+It is important to note that neither SEO nor SEA are “done”, nor do the AI Overviews on Google “steal” all the clicks from your website.
+That's why in this article we want to take a realistic look at Google AI Overviews and their effects and show you which strategies really count now and make your business future-proof for AI search.

 The most important things at a glance: